gbdkjs/gbdkjs-site/content/docs/debug.md

 ## Registers

 A number of the GameBoy register values such as the screen and window positions are displayed in decimal and binary formats.
-More registers will be added as we continue development.

 ## Logging to the Console

-The console contains a log for you to output debugging information from your game directly to the page.
-You will also be able to see this by opening the Javascript console in your browser.
+You can perform logging from your game directly to the Javascript console in your browser.

-To send logs to the console add code like the following to your game's functions.
+To send output to the console, add the following to your game's code:

 ```
 LOG("Hello World\n");
 ```

-or to log a value
+or to log a value using a C format string:

 ```
+UBYTE i = 5;
 LOG("i=%d\n", i);
 ```

-note that these commands both end with a `\n` newline character,  without these the output won't appear.
+Note that these commands both end with a `\n` newline character, without these the output won't flush so nothing will appear in the console.

 The logging function is a C macro that only compiles into the web build and is not present in the GameBoy ROM.